 Collecting B2B sales leads (see what is B2B sales) is meaningless if you don't have a structured method of collecting payment from those sales.

-We'll run you through the ins-and-outs of B2B payments, the methods used, and software options available to you.
+We'll run you through the ins and outs of B2B payments, the methods used, and the software options available to you.

 B2B Payments Definition: What Is B2B Payments?

 B2B payments are transactions processed between two businesses for exchanged products or services.
-B2B vs. B2C payments are similar, but come in at different intervals and in different amounts.
-B2B payments tend to be for much higher sums and are often split across months or quarters.
-Direct to consumer brands get paid upfront, but in much smaller amounts.
+B2B vs. B2C payments methods are similar, but come in at different intervals and in different amounts.
+Business to business payments tend to be for much higher sums and are often split across months or quarters.
+Direct to consumer brands get paid upfront but in much smaller amounts.